Online Since 1999 Site Secure

 -Three 5G Broadband review-

 If you’re looking for home broadband on Three then there’s only one real alternative at the time of writing – Three 5G Broadband.
-That of course is far faster (if you have 5G coverage), with theoretical download speeds of up to 4.7Gbps (though real-world speeds will be much lower than that, averaging 445Mbps in our tests).
+That of course is far faster (if you have 5G coverage), with theoretical download speeds of up to 4.7Gbps (though real-world speeds will be much lower than that, averaging 445Mbps in our tests, and topping out at 1Gbps on Three’s current network).

 Like the Three 4G Home Broadband Hub, the 5G Hub provided with this supports up to 64 simultaneous connections, but it actually only has two Ethernet ports, rather than the four of the 4G Home Broadband Hub, so it’s worse off there.
-Still, if you have a 5G signal in your home then it’s definitely going to be the better option.
+Still, if you have a 5G signal in your home then it’s definitely going to be the better option, especially as it’s priced the same as Three’s 4G home broadband.

 Outside of 4G and 5G home broadband, there’s also fibre to consider of course.
 Three 4G Broadband can match or beat the slowest fibre plans for speed, but many homes will have access to significantly faster fibre options, with full fibre topping out at over 1Gbps – albeit often at a high price.